Champions League final 2022 tickets: how to get a ticket

-The final of this season’s Champions League, which has been be moved from St Petersburg to Paris, is fast approaching with one of the finalists already confirmed.
+The final of this season’s Champions League, which has been be moved from St Petersburg to Paris, is fast approaching with both finalists now confirmed.

-The second finalist will be established this evening, Wednesday 4 May, as Manchester City travel to the Bernabeu stadium to play Real Madrid.
+Liverpool knocked Villarreal out on Tuesday 3 May despite a second leg comeback by the Spanish Giants while Real Madrid fought their way back in a 90 minute thriller to make it to their 17th Champions League final.

-UEFA confirmed that Russia had been stripped of the event as a response to the country’s ongoing invasion of neighbouring Ukraine.
+The event will now take place in France after UEFA confirmed Russia had been stripped of the event as a response to the country’s ongoing invasion of neighbouring Ukraine.

-Meanwhile, the teams taking part in the competition have been battling for their spot in the showpiece event which is now only a few weeks away.

-The high profile contest, which is scheduled to take place on Saturday, May 28th, will now be held at the Stade de France.
+The high profile contest, which is scheduled to take place on Saturday, May 28th, will now be held at the Stade de France, Paris.

 Here’s everything you need to know about the relocated final...